finos/common-cloud-controls/docs/governance/steering/elections.md

 ### Eligibility for voting

-In order to be eligible for voting, an individual must be:
+In order to be eligible for voting, an individual must:

-- A FINOS Member<sup>[1](#footnote1)</sup> who had a substantial contributions to the CCC project within 12 months prior to their nomination.
+- Be an FINOS Member<sup>[1](#footnote1)</sup> who had a substantial contribution to the CCC project within 12 months prior to their nomination.
 Contributions include GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc.
-- An appointed or elected member of one or more active [community groups]. within 4 months prior to their nomination.
+- Be an appointed or elected member of one or more active [community groups] within 4 months prior to their nomination.
+- Demonstrate expertise in any subfield of cybersecurity, or general working experience in cybersecurity for financial services, within 2 years prior to their nomination.

 _It is the responsibility of the steering committee to refine these criteria prior to each election, including setting the number of required contributions, and adding any additional committee memberships that include eligibility._